codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 You will want to install the same Android SDK packages on your build machine as you did to get Gradle running locally.
 Before you begin, take a look at the `build.gradle` file in your project.

-Here are the SDK packages names you'll definitely need:
+Here are the SDK package names you'll definitely need:

 #### Tools
 * Android SDK Tools (latest version)